PatrickEBlack/FinalYearProject/README.md

 ```

 This interactive script will:
-- Create all necessary environment files
+- Create all necessary environment files (even if example files don't exist)
+- Create required directories if they don't exist
 - Prompt you for API keys and MongoDB credentials
 - Configure both frontend and backend environments in one step